typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unsafe-enum-comparison.md

 The above code snippet should instead be written as `vegetable === Vegetable.Asparagus`.
 Allowing literals in comparisons subverts the point of using enums in the first place.
 By enforcing comparisons with properly typed enums:

-- It makes a codebase more resilient to enum members swapping values.
+- It makes a codebase more resilient to enum members changing values.
 - It allows for code IDE's to use the "Rename Symbol" feature to quickly rename an enum throughout an entire codebase without anything breaking.
 - It makes enums more intuitive, similar to how they work in other strongly-typed languages like Rust.